M. J. Alexander: Critical acclaim

 Alexander was honored at the 2009 UNESCO-sponsored World Humanity Photography Awards in Guangzhou, China, for her photographic series on Apache Crown Dancers.
 Of her ongoing portrait series of indigenous peoples, a reviewer wrote: "Alexander’s imagery moves beyond stereotypes to reflect not only a difficult and challenging past but today’s American Indian renaissance and hopeful future….[offering] deep connection to the ancient and modern and to human transience.
 Now and then the earth shifts and if we're looking, art such as this can bring indescribable joy in the simple act of connecting to the human spirit.
 Such is the gift of Alexander's portraits."

 "M.J.
-Alexander has a way of seeing the world that shows it to you," according to the writer Alice Walker.
+Alexander has a way of seeing the world that shows it to you," according to the Alice Walker.
 "The layers of it that are sometimes ignored or overlooked, especially in our country.
 A brilliant photographer."
 Suzanne Tate, executive director of the Oklahoma Arts Council, calls Alexander "a transcendent visual storyteller...Her distinct style and abilities as an artist make her an invaluable cultural asset."
 Heidi Evans of the New York Daily News calls the work "remarkable, moving photographs and words that reveal the inner lives and quiet power of ordinary people -- people you might otherwise pass by.
 M.J.
 Alexander shows the poetry deeply rooted in the Oklahoma -- and American -- landscape."

 From a public radio feature on Alexander's "Salt of the Red Earth" centenarian project: "Many of us who work in radio would say that hearing the undoctored human voice is about as intimate as you can get.
 But take one look at M.J.
 Alexander’s stunning sepia-toned portraits of Oklahomans over 100 years old, and there’s a certain timeless quality that seems to capture the essence of who these people are for all eternity."

 From a 2010 feature on the release of her second book: "The true storytellers mine deep into the hearts and souls of their subjects...M.J.
 Alexander knows well the power of storytelling that uses both words and images.
 This month sees the release of an extraordinary new book by the award-winning Oklahoma City photographer and writer, as she continues her exploration of the people who are the heart and soul of her adopted home state."

 Alexander's writing and photo features have been recognized with several awards from the Society of Professional Journalists.
 Her portraits of Alice Walker and Gloria Steinem were featured on the cover of the Fall 2009 issue of Ms. magazine, commemorating Steinem’s 75th birthday.
 A second portrait of Walker by Alexander was the cover photograph of the October 2010 Writer's Digest, and was discussed by Walker on her personal blog.

+She was recognized by Lake Superior State University in her hometown of Sault Ste.
+Marie with the Kenneth J. Shouldice Achievement Award for "personal and professional successes."